 Right to object

 For reasons resulting from your specific situation, you are entitled to object to the processing of your personal data by us based on Article 6, para.
 1, lit. e (processing is necessary for the performance of a task carried out in the public interest) or Article 6, para.
-1, lit f (processing is necessary for the purposes of the controllers’ legitimate interests).
+1, lit. f GDPR (processing is necessary for the purposes of the controllers’ legitimate interests).
 The same shall apply, mutatis mutandis, to profiling based on these provisions.
 We shall no longer process your personal data unless we are able to demonstrate compelling legitimate grounds for such processing, which override your interests, rights and freedoms, or for the establishment, exercise or defence of legal claims.